 Ms. Pechal’s hiring is part of a multi-year executive restructuring designed to advance the transformation agenda envisioned by CEO Dave Abel.
 The transformation will improve affordability, increase accountability, and prioritize continued investment in technology.
-This includes the creation of two new positions that are focused on executing the company’s new commitments: VP of Strategy & Transformation Alex Dougherty is charged with refining Aventiv’s strategic outlook and executing on necessary transformational activities to see the enterprise achieve its goals, while VP of Corporate Affairs Joanna Acocella is charged with soliciting input from external experts and other key stakeholders and ensuring transparency and public accountability.
+This includes the creation of two new positions that are focused on executing the company’s new commitments: Chief Strategy Officer Alex Dougherty is charged with refining Aventiv’s strategic outlook and executing on necessary transformational activities to see the enterprise achieve its goals, while VP of Corporate Affairs Joanna Acocella is charged with soliciting input from external experts and other key stakeholders and ensuring transparency and public accountability.

 Aventiv also announced the hiring of Melanie Sankaran as Chief Information Security Officer.
 Sankaran brings a background of leading-edge information security in the financial services industry to the role.
 She will be responsible for advancing the overall enterprise security vision and approach in line with the transformation agenda.